tqk/side-effects-planner/README.md

 # Code for "Planning to Avoid Side Effects"

 The code was run on a Linux machine (with Python 3.6) and may not run on other operating systems.
 To set up the dependencies, you can use docker (https://www.docker.com/) with the provided Dockerfile.
 Note that the fluent-, policy-, and goal-preserving compilations heavily rely on the [Tarski](https://github.com/aig-upf/tarski) library.
+When running docker, you will need the `--privileged` option.

 To run the experiments reported in the paper, execute